 The curriculum is set out by EYFS (Early Years Foundation Stage) and covers all aspects of a child’s early stage of development.
-Alfresco Childcare Pre-School offers government funded childcare - please ask to see our policy outlining how funding can be used and what it covers.
+Alfresco Childcare offers government funded childcare - please ask to see our policy outlining how funding can be used and what it covers.

 The preschool children have their own preschool lodge, a stimulating indoor environment set up as a child friendly and relaxed classroom where the children do many of the indoor activities.
 The pre-schoolers also spend time in the garden and in the Forest.
 Many aspects of the EYFS are best covered through interacting with nature.
 We have a full-time Forest trained preschool leader.